-Bucknell University’s Kenneth W. Freeman College of Management placed No. 17 in this year’s rankings, for the second year in a row — a huge surge from 2020’s ranking of No. 35.
+Bucknell University’s Kenneth W. Freeman College of Management placed No. 19 in the 2023 ranking after ranking No. 17 the previous year and No. 35 in 2021.
+This is a huge surge from 2020’s ranking of No. 35.

 Bucknell University is a private liberal arts institution and the Freeman College certainly takes influence from that in its curriculum.
-Students can choose from majors including: Accounting; Finance; Business Analytics; Management and Organizations; Managing for Sustainability; Global Management; and Markets, Innovation & Design.
+Students can choose from majors including: Accounting; Finance; Business Analytics; Management & Organizations; Markets, Innovation & Design.
+The Management & Organizations major offers concentrations in entrepreneurship, human resource management, global management and managing for sustainability.

 Freeman students are required to participate in the liberal arts-core and many of the management majors have elective requirements that require students to take classes outside of the College of Management.
 Additionally, all Freeman students graduate well-versed in writing as Bucknell requires students to take at least three writing-intensive classes.